Milford High School (Ohio)

 Milford High School is a college preparatory, public high school in Milford, Ohio, United States.
-It is the only high school in the Milford Exempted Village School District, the largest building of the district's eight school buildings, and a larger high school in Clermont County, Ohio.
+It is the only high school in the Milford Exempted Village School District (MEVSD), the largest building of the district's eight school buildings, and a larger high school in Clermont County, Ohio.
 The high school and the Milford Exempted Village School District serve the City of Milford and parts of Miami Township and Union Township.
+Milford is the westernmost high school in Appalachian Ohio.

 Academics

 Based on its 2017 scorecard, US News recognizes Milford as 36th out of 890 Ohio high schools and 902nd out of over 21,000 nationally.
 Private schools were not included because they lack state-recognized accountability measures.
 Milford Schools achieved the state rating of Excellent with Distinction from 2008 through the present.
+The high school currently offers 24 Advanced Placement (AP) courses.

 School history

 Beginnings

 Milford Schools’ origins began in log houses and other single room buildings.
 The traditional schools formally organized in 1867 when voters approved the first board of education and established Milford Union School.
 An eight-classroom school that included the high school was constructed.

 The newly organized high school graduated its first class in 1883.
 The Union School closed in 1913 when Milford Main, originally called the Main Street School, opened with a total student enrollment of 381.
 The location in the city housed all grades and was a state-of-the-art building when completed before World War I.

 In 1914, Milford High School issued its first yearbook: The Mirror is on file and available for viewing upon request at Promont along with every other yearbook ever issued.
 In 1919, the yearbook gained a new name, Droflim (Milford spelled backwards), which it continues to have to this day.
 The Milford Board declared its independence in 1917 when it passed a resolution that relieved the school of higher supervision.
 At that point, Milford Schools were born.
 At a time when most schools were strictly segregated throughout the country, Milford was open to all area Ohioans, including Jessie Clark, regardless of ancestry in 1917.
 Students posed in front of the school for class photos in 1917.
 Overcrowding has been a problem for Milford schooling since the 1920s.
 The schools temporarily solved the problem by housing students in temporary buildings or by reducing school to half-day sessions.
 In 1923, Milford High School started a newspaper called the Hi-Letter, and the name changed to The Reflector in 1933 and has stayed all of these years.